vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-EsxiAlert.md

 ## Synopsis

-Returns Alarms from all ESXi hosts in vCenter Server instance.
+Returns alarms from all ESX hosts in a vCenter instance.

 ## Syntax